 Obviously, we can get rid of our overdependence on imported stuff.
 It’s about time we turn to made-in-Rwanda products and support local businesses.
 This is the inspiration behind the new campaign.

 This time around, I will feature all districts equally.
-At the end of the 7-month tour, 120 new stories, 30 magazines and one book will be circulating globally.
+At the end of this tour, thousands of new stories and 30 e-books will be circulating globally.
 If you or your business wish to be part of this tour, drop an email: firstname.lastname@example.org.
 Let’s do this.